-- 4. In applying smoothing, models from equivalent WAR bands in the three separate years will be averaged although WAR band limits change from year to year.
-This is the approach adopted for each NDM analysis since spring 1999 (i.e. all previous NDM analyses in which model smoothing was applied), and there is no real alternative to this.
-As a subsidiary point there is also a strong stability incentive to retain the current period (December to March) in the definition of the WAR values and therefore the existing definition will be retained for the 2020 analysis. - 5.
-The approach to Demand Model Smoothing will be at the level of the underlying demand models, as was the case in the previous analyses.
+4. In applying smoothing, models from equivalent WAR bands in the three separate years will be averaged although WAR band limits change from year to year.

+As a subsidiary point there is also a strong stability incentive to retain the current period (December to March) in the definition of the WAR values and therefore the existing definition will be retained for the 2021 analysis.

+- 5. The approach to Demand Model Smoothing will be at the level of the underlying demand models, as was the case in the previous analyses.
 Further details are attached in Appendix 6 to this note. - 6.
-Following the Autumn 2018 review, the assessment of the approach to Demand Model Smoothing is scheduled to be reviewed in full again by DESC during the autumn of 2020 following finalisation of the NDM algorithms for 2020/21.
+Following the Autumn 2018 review, the assessment of the approach to Demand Model Smoothing is scheduled to be reviewed in full again by DESC during the autumn of 2020 following finalisation of the NDM algorithms for 2020/21. will be updated post completion of the Jan / Feb 2021 review